 Bullying Stories: A History Of Bullying

-We are creatures of tribalism and aggression.
+Humans are creatures of tribalism and aggression.
 As such, bullying has been a problem since the beginning of time.
-We try to live in a civilized, peaceful society, but there are some who want to let out aggression on someone weaker than them, and trying to handle bullying and trying to prevent it has been a problem for a long time.
-In this article, we'll look into bullying, talk about a few stories, and teach what you can do to prevent it.
+We try to live in a civilized, peaceful society, but some individuals let out aggression on those weaker than them.
+Trying to prevent bullying has been a concern for a long time.
+In this article, we'll look into the prevalence of bullying, talk about a few real stories, and teach what you can do to prevent bullying.

-When we imagine bullying, we may think of the big kid pushing the little kid around in the playground.
+When we imagine bullying, we may think of the big kid pushing the little kid around on the playground.
 However, bullying can happen at any age and in any location.
-While bullying can be different depending on the situation, there are three factors that most bullying situations have.
+While bullying can differ depending on the situation, there are three factors that most bullying situations have in common.

 - Intent.
 Accidentally offending someone is probably not bullying.
-Those who bully know what they are doing and harm were intended.
-There was no misunderstanding.
+Those who bully know what they are doing, and harm is intended.
+There is no misunderstanding.

 - Power Imbalance.
-In most cases, the bully is more powerful.
+In most cases, the bully is more powerful than the bullied.
 This doesn't mean that the bully is necessarily bigger or stronger than the other person.
 The bully can be in a higher position of authority, such as a superior at work.
-They can be someone who comes from a rich family who will sue if the someone fights back.
+They can be someone who comes from a wealthy family with the means to sue or take financial action if the victim fights back.

 - Repetition.
 Someone who is mean to you once is not a bully.
 A bully is someone who repeats their behavior over time.
 The severity of their bullying may increase over time to get under the skin of the victim.